Kenjon Barner: College career

-A native of Southern California, Barner chose to attend the University of Oregon and play for head coach Chip Kelly's Oregon Ducks football team.
+A native of Southern California, Barner chose to attend the University of Oregon and play for head coach Chip Kelly's Ducks teams.
 He was ranked by Rivals as the 38th best running back prospect in the country, as well as the 86th overall prospect from the state of California Barner chose Oregon over scholarship offers from Arizona State and UTEP.

 Barner is the first Oregon Duck since 1965 who has scored touchdowns rushing, receiving, and from punt and kickoff returns.

 In the 2009 season, Barner had 61 carries for 366 yards and three rushing touchdowns to go along with 41 kick returns for 1,020 net yards and a 100-yard kick return touchdown, which came against the UCLA Bruins.

 In the 2010 season, Barner's role on the offense expanded.
 In the season opener against New Mexico, he had 17 carries for 147 rushing yards and four rushing touchdowns to go along with a 60-yard touchdown reception.
 In the next game, a victory over Tennessee, he had a punt return touchdown.
 He suffered a career-threatening concussion after a helmet-to-helmet hit against Washington State on October 9.
 In the annual rivalry game against Oregon State, he had 15 carries for 133 rushing yards and a touchdown.
 Overall, he had 551 rushing yards, six rushing touchdowns, 121 receiving yards, two receiving touchdowns, 13 kick returns, 236 net kick return yards, 10 punt returns, 132 net punt return yards, and a punt return touchdown in the 2010 season.

 In the 2011 season, Barner was the second leading rusher in the Ducks' backfield.
 On September 24, against Arizona, he had 72 rushing yards, two rushing touchdowns, and two receptions for six yards and a receiving touchdown.
 On October 15, against Arizona State, he had 31 carries for 171 rushing yards and a touchdown.
 He followed that up with 115 rushing yards and two rushing touchdowns in a victory over Colorado.
 On November 19, against Southern California, he had 123 rushing yards and two rushing touchdowns.
 Overall, in the 2011 season, he had 939 rushing yards, 11 rushing touchdowns, 17 receptions, 184 rushing yards, and three rushing touchdowns.